treasure-data/embulk-filter-add_time/README.md

   * `upload_time`<br/>
   In this mode, all values of the added `to_column` column are set with the fixed value corresponding to the time the Embulk upload was started.
 This mode does not require additional parameters.
 - **timestamp_format**<br/>
-a string specifying how to parse the string value provided as either `value` or `from`/`to` parameters depending on the `mode` in use (default is `"%Y-%m-%d %H:%m:%s %Z"`).<br/>
+a string specifying how to parse the string value provided as either `value` or `from`/`to` parameters depending on the `mode` in use (default is `"%Y-%m-%d %H:%M:%S %z"`).<br/>
 It follow the [Ruby's `strptime` format](http://ruby-doc.org/stdlib-2.0.0/libdoc/date/rdoc/DateTime.html#method-c-strptime).
 Note that at the moment also Unix timestamps and epoch times need to be specified as string, therefore the `timestamp_format` parameter needs to specify how to parse it.
+- **unix_timestamp_unit**<br/>
+a string specifying the expected unit of the unix timestamp for the long value provides as either `value` or `from`/`to` parameters `sec`, `milli` (for milliseconds), `micro` (for microseconds), or `nano` (for nanoseconds) are the supported values for this option (default is `sec`).

 These parameters are mutually exclusive and the usage depend on the `mode`.
-The format of the value used here needs to match the rule provided in the `timestamp_format` parameter:
+The type of them is string or long.
+The format of the string value used here needs to match the rule provided in the `timestamp_format` parameter.
+The long value is converted to the unix timestamp with the unit provided in the `unix_timestamp_unit` parameter:
 - **value**<br/>
-a string specifying a fixed value for the added time column.
+a string or long values specifying a fixed value for the added time column.
 This options is required if the mode is `fixed_time`.
 - **from** and **to**<br/>
-two strings specifying the value for the beginning and end of the range of time for `mode: incremental_time`.
+two strings or long values specifying the value for the beginning and end of the range of time for `mode: incremental_time`.
 The format needs to be consistent between these two parameters.

 Example: `mode: fixed_time`
 ```yaml